intersystems-community/integratedml-custom-models/docs/user_guide.md

 ---

-**🎉 You're all set!** Choose your starting demo based on your experience level and dive into the world of IntegratedML Pluggable Models.
+**🎉 You're all set!** Choose your starting demo based on your experience level and dive into the world of IntegratedML Flexible Model Integration.
 Happy coding! 🚀